 Work with Infants and Toddlers There is a growing demand for professionals who are knowledgeable in the developmental needs and issues of young children and their parents.
+This specialization is designed for those students who have a minimum of three years of experience working with infants and toddlers in a structured group setting.
 Parent education, child care, early intervention, and programs for the prenatally exposed are examples of the types of settings where students with this specialization might seek employment.
 Students in this specialization are encouraged to select practicum experiences in both educational and clinical environments.